Trump plan for new media venture gets investors' thumbs up

 NEW YORK (AP) — Some investors aren’t waiting to see if former President Donald Trump’s plans for a media company to challenge the likes of Facebook, Twitter and even Disney can actually become reality — they’re all in.

-Trump said Wednesday that he’s launching Trump Media & Technology Group as a rival to the Big Tech companies that have shut him out and denied him the megaphone that was paramount to his national rise.
+Trump said Wednesday that he’s launching Trump Media & Technology Group and a “Truth Social” app as a rival to the Big Tech companies that have shut him out and denied him the megaphone that was paramount to his national rise.
 The announcement came nine months after Trump was expelled from social media for his role in inciting the Jan.
 6 Capitol insurrection.

+Experts were split on how strong a competitor Trump Media & Technology Group can be, but the stock market reacted with exuberance.

-The new venture said it had been created through a merger with Digital World Acquisition Corp., and seeks to become a publicly listed company.
-Shares of Digital World Acquisition quadrupled in value in afternoon trading Thursday, even though there’s a long way to go before the deal gets finalized and the venture becomes a bona fide media outlet.
+TMTG’s plan is to become a publicly listed company through a merger with Digital World Acquisition Corp., a type of company whose sole purpose is to acquire a private company and take it public.
+Shares of Digital World Acquisition quadrupled Thursday in what some might see as validation for Trump, even though there’s a ways to go before the merger is completed.

+“I’m personally not a Trump supporter, but this could lead to giant media presence,” said amateur investor Ryan Joshua Keenan, who put $2,000 into the stock early Thursday morning and had already tripled the money by the early afternoon.
+“It’s been going up ridiculously.”

 Trump has spoken about launching his own social media site ever since he was barred from Twitter and Facebook.
 An earlier effort to launch a blog on his existing website was abandoned after the page drew dismal views.

-“We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced,” he said in a statement.
+“We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced,” he said in a statement Wednesday.
 “This is unacceptable.”

 Conservative voices actually do well on traditional social media.
 On Wednesday, half of Facebook’s 10 top performing link posts were from conservative media, commentators or politicians, according to a daily list compiled by a New York Times technology columnist and an internet studies professor using Facebook’s own data.